Catholic epistles: Naming

-The word catholic in the term catholic epistles has been a convention dating from the 4th century.
-At the time, that word simply meant "general", and was not specifically tied to any denomination, for example, what would later become known as the Catholic Church.
-Nevertheless, to avoid the impression these letters are only recognised in Catholicism, alternative terms such as "general epistles" or "general missionary epistles" are used.
+The use of the word catholic in the term 'catholic epistles' has been a convention going back to the fourth century.
+Untied to a particular denomination, it simply meant "general" at that time.
+Later, the word catholic would become part of the name of the Catholic Church.
+To avoid the assumption that these texts are therefore specific to the Catholic Church or Catholicism, alternative terms such as "general epistles" or "general missionary epistles" are used.

 In the historical context, the word catholic probably signified that the letters were addressed to the general church, and not to specific, separate congregations or persons, as with the Pauline epistles.
 However, 2 John and 3 John appear to contradict this view, because their addresses are respectively to the "elect lady", speculated by many to be the church itself, and to "Gaius", about whom there has been much speculation but little in the way of conclusive proof as to his identity.
 Some historians therefore think that the label catholic was originally applied to just 1 John, and expanded to all other non-Pauline epistles later on.

 Some Protestants have termed these "Lesser Epistles".
+In general, with the exception of James, these writings are fairly obscure and receive less attention than the other parts of the New Testament.